ARTICLES

 Carnations have been a significant floral symbol throughout history and art.
 In Greek and Roman mythology, they have been linked to ceremonial crowns and also in art and decor, symbolizing divine love and fascination.

-In Christian art, carnations symbolized the tears of the Virgin Mary, earning the title ‘Flower of God’.
+In Christian art, carnations symbolized the Virgin Mary's tears, earning the title ‘Flower of God’.
 Renaissance artists often depicted the Virgin Mary with carnations, symbolizing maternal love.

 In more modern times, carnations have been used in political and social movements, such as the French Revolution, and Mother’s Day celebrations, symbolizing different values, from love to protest.